-Cozy Earth's Very Cozy Sheet Sets & Pajamas Are 25% Off Right Now
+An Up-To-25%-Off Sale On The Softest, Most Breathable Bedding

-When it comes to bedding, the ideal is the ever-elusive, all-seasons set.
+When it comes to bedding, the ideal is the ever-elusive all-seasons set.
 Think lightweight sheets that are cozy but still breathable for hot summer nights and quilts that keep you warm in the winter but aren't too heavy for warmer weather.
 Oh, and it should be easy to care for and built to last for years to come.
 Sound like too much to ask?
-Cozy Earth's savvy, sustainably-made products — all currently on major 20 to 25% markdown — manage to be cozy while still providing year-round comfort.
+Cozy Earth's savvy, sustainably-made products — which are all currently up to 25% off — manage to be cozy while still providing year-round comfort.
 The brand's secret?
 Bamboo.
+Cozy Earth's bestselling bedding, pajamas, and more aren't just hypoallergenic, temperature-regulating, and naturally resistant to bacteria, dust mites, and bedbugs, its bamboo fibers are also longer than most — which means its sheets aren't liable to tear or pill.
+Reviewers say they sleep two to three degrees cooler with Cozy Earth's breathable bamboo sheets and comforters, all while enjoying what they describe as "the softest bedding ever."

+Quality sheets don't come cheap, which is why we're signaling you to this sale on a really good set.
+Not only are Cozy Earth's silky-soft sheets and PJs up to 25% off, but first-time carters can unlock an additional 10% off by subscribing to the site's newsletter (yahoo!).
+Below, consult our top five picks worth scoring from the sitewide sale — each comes highly rated and customer-approved.

+Quality sheets don't come cheap, which is why we're signaling you to this sale on a really good set.
+Not only are Cozy Earth's silky-soft sheets and PJs up to 25% off, but first-time carters can unlock an additional 10% off by subscribing to the site's newsletter (yahoo!).
+Below, consult our top five picks worth scoring from the sitewide sale — each comes highly rated and customer-approved.

 Advertisement